Categorical models for equivariant classifying spaces: Preliminaries on chaotic and translation categories

 \subsection{Chaotic topological $G$-categories}

-\begin{defn}\mylabel{chacat} A small category $\sC$ is {\em chaotic} if there is exactly one morphism, sometimes denoted generically by $\io$, from $b$ to $a$ for each pair of objects $a$ and $b$.
+\begin{defn}\mylabel{chacat} A small category $\sC$ is {\em chaotic} if there is exactly one morphism from $b$ to $a$ for each pair of objects $a$ and $b$.
 The unique morphism from $a$ to $b$ must then be inverse to the unique morphism from $b$ to $a$.
 Thus $\sC$ is a groupoid, and its classifying space is contractible since every object is initial and terminal; in fact, it is the unique contractible groupoid with the given object set.
 A topological category $\sC$ is chaotic if its underlying category is chaotic.
-Its classifying space is again contractible (see \myref{simpcon}), but there are other contractible topological groupoids with the given object space.
+Its classifying space is again contractible (see \myref{simpcon}), but there are other topological groupoids with the given object space and contractible classifying spaces.
 Similarly, a topological $G$-category is chaotic if its underlying category is chaotic.
 It is then contractible but not usually $G$-contractible. \end{defn}

 The senior author remembers hearing the name ``chaotic'' long ago, but we do not know its source.
 The idea is that everything is the same as everything else, which does seem rather chaotic.\footnote{Some category theorists suggest the name ``indiscrete category'', by formal analogy with indiscrete spaces in topology.
 The key difference is that indiscrete spaces are of no interest, whereas we hope to convince the reader that chaotic categories are of considerable interest.}